detlefgerhardt/WinTlx/README.md

 - Virtual tape punch with eyeball characters (Bildlocher)
 - New: ITA-2 and US-TTY suport
 - New: Multi-language support
-- New: Scheduler for automatic sendnig of text file (experimental)
+- New: Scheduler for automatic sending of text file (experimental)

 ![Screenshot](https://github.com/detlefgerhardt/WinTlx/blob/master/WinTlxScreen.png)